Comparable and Comparator: An Overview

 Read our Popular Articles related to Software Development

 In most real-life scenarios, when we sort, we usually have a variety of parameters in mind.
 Also, since using comparable results in default sorting and can’t be changed dynamically, it is less practical than Comparator which allows you to customize and choose from different sorting methods to suit your requirement.
 For this reason alone, Comparator finds more practical applications than Comparable.

-If you’re interested to learn more about Java, full stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about Java, full stack development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.